sajjadhossanshimanto/FireDM/docs/developer_guide.md

 ### Files:

-- **PyIDM.py:** main file, it will start "clipboard monitor thread", "sys tray icon", then it will start application in either interactive terminal mode or in gui mode.
+- **PyIDM.py:** main file, it will start application in either interactive terminal mode or in gui mode.

 - **config.py:** Contains all shared variables and settings.

 - **utils.py:** all helper functions.

-- **gui.py:** This module has application gui, unfortunately the gui and some application logic are mixed together in this module which makes it a total mess.
+- **tkview.py:** This module has application gui, designed by tkinter.

 - **settings.py:** this where we save / load
   settings, and download items list

-- **brain.py:** every download item obect will be sent to brain to download it, this module has thread manager, and file manager
+- **brain.py:** every download item object will be sent to brain to download it, this module has thread manager, and file manager

-- **cmdview.py:** an interactive user interface in terminal
+- **cmdview.py:** an interactive user interface run in terminal.

 - **controller.py:** a part of "MVC" design, where it will contain the application logic and communicate to both Model and view

-- **observables.py:** contains "ObservableDownloadItem",
+- **model.py:** contains "ObservableDownloadItem",
-  "ObservableVideo" which acts as Model in "MVC" design with "observer" design
+  "ObservableVideo" which acts as Model in "MVC" design with "observer" design.

-- **downloaditem.py:** It has DownloadItem class which contains information for a download item, and you will find a lot of DownloadItem objects in this project code named shortly as "d" or "self.d".
+- **downloaditem.py:** It has DownloadItem class which contains information for a download item, and you will find a lot of DownloadItem objects in this project named shortly as "d" or "self.d".

 - **video.py:** it contains Video class which is subclassed from